brungold/JobOffers/README.md

 Java 17, Log4j2, Lombok, Maven

+RestTemplate, JSON, HTTP, MockMvc:

+-RestTemplate - Tool for communication with REST services.
+-JSON - Data format for transmitting information between server and client.
+-HTTP - Communication protocol used in the application.
+-MockMvc - Framework for testing controllers without the need to start the server.

 Spring Boot (Various modules used in the project):

 -Web (RestControllers): Implementation of controller layer handling HTTP requests.